ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-The System Design Mistakes That Kill Your Backend Interview Before You Even Start - <a href="https://medium.com/engineering-playbook/the-system-design-mistakes-that-kill-your-backend-interview-before-you-even-start-6f88ba820925?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modern Full-Stack Mastery: Performance Patterns in Node.js and Vue.js - <a href="https://jokonardi.medium.com/modern-full-stack-mastery-performance-patterns-in-node-js-and-vue-js-f96d1be9ad65?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Yusuf Seyitoglu`**
+✍️ **posted by `Joko Nardi`**

-<blockquote>You don’t fail system design because you don’t know enough.
-You fail because of habits you don’t know you have.
+<blockquote>Building a web application in 2026 requires more than just making it work; it’s about making it resilient, ultra-fast, and intelligent…
-Continue reading on Engineering Playbook »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-I Dockerized a Full-Stack App with React, Node, Postgres and Redis — Here’s Exactly How - <a href="https://medium.com/lets-code-future/i-dockerized-a-full-stack-app-with-react-node-postgres-and-redis-heres-exactly-how-c6628dd009b0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My FFmpeg Pipeline Had 9 Steps.
+It Kept Breaking.
+Here’s How I Fixed It. - <a href="https://medium.com/@ahadnawaz585/my-ffmpeg-pipeline-had-9-steps-it-kept-breaking-heres-how-i-fixed-it-e518c9f4074d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Yusuf Seyitoglu`**
+✍️ **posted by `Ahadnawaz`**

-<blockquote>No hand-waving, no “it depends.”
-A real docker-compose setup that actually works — from zero to running in one command.
+<blockquote>A few months ago, I was building a text-to-video generation system.
+The idea was straightforward: take text input, process it through…
-Continue reading on Let’s Code Future »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-9 symptoms your Node service is streaming pain instead of speed - <a href="https://medium.com/@hjparmar1944/9-symptoms-your-node-service-is-streaming-pain-instead-of-speed-8645d9bae246?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a High-Performance Backend for a Viral Content App with Fastify - <a href="https://medium.com/@sanatel_net/how-i-built-a-high-performance-backend-for-a-viral-content-app-with-fastify-d91585d5b2f3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bytecraft`**
+✍️ **posted by `Sanatel Consulting`**

-<blockquote>Learn how to spot the hidden stream bottlenecks, backpressure mistakes, and memory traps that make Node.js
+<blockquote>We developed an app where users can swipe through images, and based on their likes, we generate new ones.
+Below is a story about the…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Bypassing Email Verification in Node.js with a Simple Logic Flaw - <a href="https://medium.com/@youssefbughunter/bypassing-email-verification-in-node-js-with-a-simple-logic-flaw-1591da4eb7b7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Quick Cheat Sheet: Generate Random Tokens Across Every Language I Work With - <a href="https://medium.com/personal-vibes/quick-cheat-sheet-generate-random-tokens-across-every-language-i-work-with-5b5286cca5d9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Youssef Ezzat`**
+✍️ **posted by `Ish Stahelin`**

-<blockquote>While I was working on a simple register system in Node.js I wanted to understand how the email verification works in the backend.
+<blockquote>You know that moment?
+You’re switching between Python, Node.js, Ruby, Deno, Bun — whatever you picked up last week — and you suddenly need…
-Continue reading on Medium »</blockquote>
+Continue reading on Personal Vibes »</blockquote>

 <h3>5.
-Never Miss a Beat: Scheduled Jobs with @hazeljs/cron - <a href="https://medium.com/@shehriyarmalik.sm/never-miss-a-beat-scheduled-jobs-with-hazeljs-cron-bf87aba5aed6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Feature-Based Folder Structure Matters in Next.js Projects - <a href="https://medium.com/@eyup-bulut/why-feature-based-folder-structure-matters-in-next-js-projects-771c6508d6d4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shehriyar Malik`**
+✍️ **posted by `Eyüp BULUT`**

-<blockquote>Cleanup tasks, report generation, health checks, data syncs — all running on a schedule inside your Hazel app.
+<blockquote>As Next.js applications grow, one of the first problems teams run into is not performance, deployment, or even state management.
+It is…
 Continue reading on Medium »</blockquote>

+<h3>6.
+Your Node.js Backend Is Messy by Default.
+NestJS Is the Fix. - <a href="https://medium.com/@georgeamalan/nestjs-is-not-just-another-node-framework-its-how-backend-engineering-grows-up-26be6a8d9c84?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `George William Amalan`**

+<blockquote>Many Node.js backends do not become difficult because Node is weak.
+They become difficult because the architecture did not mature as the…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Tech stack 101 | Ep 46 | Http polling v/s WebSocket : Design trade off - <a href="https://nagarjungopalaswamy.medium.com/system-design-101-ep-01-trade-off-between-http-polling-and-websocket-20cd5f003221?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI can write code — but it can’t design your system - <a href="https://medium.com/@christocdas0/ai-can-write-code-but-it-cant-design-your-system-631fd23f564a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nagarjun Gopalaswamy`**
+✍️ **posted by `Christo C`**

-<blockquote>Choosing between HTTP polling and WebSockets comes down to how real-time your app needs to be, how often data changes, and how much…
+<blockquote>Recently, I worked on a small project — a housing price prediction platform — mainly to explore how different parts of a system come…
 Continue reading on Medium »</blockquote>

 <h3>2.
-App Developer Pro Custom Web, Mobile & Software Development Company - <a href="https://medium.com/@appdeveloperpro4/app-developer-pro-custom-web-mobile-software-development-company-9267dbdef962?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing More Than Websites: My Creative Process Behind Every Project - <a href="https://medium.com/@imademoney19/designing-more-than-websites-my-creative-process-behind-every-project-1d992d8a35e6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `App Developer Pro`**
+✍️ **posted by `Imade Money`**

-<blockquote>🌟 About App Developer Pro
+<blockquote>When people think about web design, they often focus on how a website looks.
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Match and The Lighter: Why “Understanding” is the Rarest Skill in 2026 - <a href="https://medium.com/@okwudilionyido/the-match-and-the-lighter-why-understanding-is-the-rarest-skill-in-2026-0273619bcd3b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Senior Frontend to Junior Go: What I Learned in My First Week - <a href="https://medium.com/@hardened/from-senior-frontend-to-junior-go-what-i-learned-in-my-first-week-36350ed87bfa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Okwudili onyido`**
+✍️ **posted by `Luan Rodrigues`**

-<blockquote>The hidden cost of building at the speed of thought without knowing how the fire starts.
+<blockquote>Showed up Monday knowing exactly where to click.
+By Friday, I was still looking for where the go.mod was.
 Continue reading on Medium »</blockquote>

 <h3>4.
-5 Website Ideas You Can Launch This Weekend (No Coding Needed) - <a href="https://medium.com/@chriss.nava/5-website-ideas-you-can-launch-this-weekend-no-coding-needed-4e05760eb1be?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kenapa Aplikasi Laravel Kamu Lambat?
+Pindahkan Tugas Berat ke Queue - <a href="https://medium.com/@rehaansekap/kenapa-aplikasi-laravel-kamu-lambat-pindahkan-tugas-berat-ke-queue-45415c38fed5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sam Web`**
+✍️ **posted by `Rehaansekap`**

-<blockquote>Starting a website doesn’t have to take weeks.
+<blockquote>Banyak pengembang sering terjebak dalam masalah aplikasi yang terasa lambat karena melakukan semua tugas berat seperti pengiriman email…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Software Developer Terms Beginners Need to Know to Communicate Clearly in Today’s Tech World - <a href="https://medium.com/@annxsa/the-software-developer-terms-beginners-need-to-know-to-communicate-clearly-in-todays-tech-world-4694c49ee9d4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Add Live Chat to Your Website Without Writing a Single Line of Code - <a href="https://medium.com/@vega4n6/how-to-add-live-chat-to-your-website-without-writing-a-single-line-of-code-9c320738c52b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ann R.`**
+✍️ **posted by `VegaMind`**

-<blockquote>A practical guide to the web development terms every beginner should understand to communicate better, debug faster, and work more…
+<blockquote>Your visitors expect instant answers.
+In 2026, making them wait is the fastest way to lose them.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Building Production-Grade Next.js: Part 3, Performance, Security & Shipping - <a href="https://medium.com/@kaveeshbc/building-production-grade-next-js-part-3-performance-security-shipping-6cc69401fc4c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Best Free VS Code Extensions to Boost Developer Productivity (2026) - <a href="https://medium.com/@sunil17bbmp/10-best-free-vs-code-extensions-to-boost-developer-productivity-2026-4ac8dae627dd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kaveesh Karunarathna`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>Optimization, observability, testing, and a CI/CD pipeline that holds
+<blockquote>If you are not a Member — Read for free here
 Continue reading on Medium »</blockquote>

 <h3>7.
+Your Website Can Rank and Still Disappear Inside AI Answers - <a href="https://intruvurt.medium.com/your-website-can-rank-and-still-disappear-inside-ai-answers-28e4d6f8b493?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bloggy Meets Blogged`**

+<blockquote>SEO can get you found.
+That does not mean answer engines will understand you, trust you, or cite you.
+Continue reading on Medium »</blockquote>

-Why I Stopped Fighting Notion and Built a “Google Keep for Developers” - <a href="https://medium.com/@picarda/why-i-stopped-fighting-notion-and-built-a-google-keep-for-developers-528dbc3037b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+I Turned JavaScript Into a City.
+Every Concept Got Its Own District. - <a href="https://medium.com/@contact.techclario/i-turned-javascript-into-a-city-every-concept-got-its-own-district-17a35ad696ea?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `techclario`**

+<blockquote>Variables live in apartments.
+Promises are a food delivery app that sometimes never arrives.
+The Event Loop is a single-lane highway that…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Day 5 of Learning Web Development — I Tried to Make My Website Look Good - <a href="https://medium.com/@tanvir13/day-5-of-learning-web-development-i-tried-to-make-my-website-look-good-f4141eb27ce4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alain Picard`**
+✍️ **posted by `S M TANVIR HOSSAIN`**

-<blockquote>If you are a developer, you probably have a graveyard of note-taking apps.
+<blockquote>Yesterday, I started learning CSS.
 Continue reading on Medium »</blockquote>

 <br/>